 Bank-Imposed Fees

 Although Zelle does not impose transaction fees on its partners, it occasionally does.
-Similar to the value-added services scenario previously mentioned, more banking and financial institutions are likely to integrate Zelle with their mobile baking apps due to the possibility of charging for additional features like business payments and rapid settlements.
+Similar to the value-added services scenario previously mentioned, more banking and financial institutions are likely to integrate Zelle with their mobile banking apps due to the possibility of charging for additional features like business payments and rapid settlements.

 Zelle does not directly benefit from any transaction fees levied by banks; nevertheless, it does increase Zelle’s appeal as a digital payment option by giving the banks a means of making money.
 This indirectly promotes Zelle’s adoption by additional financial institutions and may contribute to the platform’s quick uptake.